- Distance from Miami: 64 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-2.Catch a 7 pm sunset tour with Island Time Cruises, a 2012-launched paddlewheel riverboat that traverses the calm bayside waters of Key Largo.
-The two-hour trip includes live music and occasional dolphin sightings.
+2Catch a sunset tour with Island Time Cruises, a paddlewheel riverboat that traverses the calm, bayside waters of Key Largo.
+The 2-hour trip includes live music and occasional dolphin sightings.
+Make sure to check the site for updated season departure times.

-3.Stop at laid-back Sharkey's for a post-cruise drink or dessert on the outside deck.
-Popular with local scuba divers and fisherman, it sits canalside in Key Largo Harbor.
+3Stop at laid-back Sharkey's for a post-cruise drink or dessert on the outside deck.
+Popular with local scuba divers and fishermen, it sits canalside in Key Largo Harbor.

 Insider Tip Navigating in the Keys: Although businesses have numbered addresses, most locals give directions by the easy-to-spot mile markers that line the Overseas Highway.
 For example, 92000 Overseas Highway is at MM 92.

-3.Make a short drive south for Mrs. Mac's Kitchen 2, a new, more spacious outpost of the local lunchspot.
-Popular staples like conch chowder and key lime pie are joined by more upscale fish dishes; license plate lamps pay homage to the dominant wall covering at the still-running original location a half-mile away.
+3Make a short drive south for Mrs. Mac's Kitchen II, a new, more spacious outpost of the local lunchspot.
+Popular staples like conch chowder and key lime pie are joined by more upscale fish dishes.
+License plate lamps pay homage to the dominant wall covering at the still-running original location a half-mile away.

-5.About 10 miles further south in Islamorada, tarpon feeding is the big draw at Robbie's Marina.
+5About ten miles farther south in Islamorada, tarpon feeding is the big draw at Robbie's Marina.
 A school of these hefty silver fish congregate around the docks daily waiting for baitfish handouts from an always-willing crowd.

-1.Have breakfast at Chad's Deli and Bakery in Tavernier, between Key Largo and Islamorada, where their lengthy list of omelet fillings also can be made into scrambles or sandwiches on freshly baked bread.
+1Have breakfast at Chad's Deli and Bakery in Tavernier, between Key Largo and Islamorada, where its lengthy list of omelet fillings also can be made into scrambles or sandwiches on freshly baked bread.
 Take advantage of the well-stocked deli to snag snacks for the trek north into the Everglades.

 Where to Stay

-Holiday Isle, once a notorious party hangout in Islamorada, reinvented itself as the Postcard Inn Beach Resort and Marina (rooms from $119/night +$15/day resort fee) in 2011.
-The beach and pool are now for guest use only and the rooms are completely refurbished in bright white woods and stripes, making a great location appealing anew.
+Holiday Isle, once a notorious party hangout in Islamorada, reinvented itself as the Postcard Inn Beach Resort and Marina (rooms from $119/night +$15/day resort fee).
+The beach and pool are for guest use only and the rooms are completely refurbished in bright white woods and stripes, making a great location appealing anew.
 Tip: Check their website for Florida resident deals.

 When to Go

-With temperatures that rarely soar above the 80s or dip below the 60s, the Upper Keys have year-round appeal; but to maximize the Everglades experience, avoid June-October, when the temperatures and rainfall are highest and hurricane season is in full swing.
+With temperatures that rarely soar above the 80s or dip below the 60s, the Upper Keys have year-round appeal.
+But to maximize the Everglades experience, avoid June through October, when the temperatures and rainfall are highest and hurricane season is in full swing.
 Look for hotel deals in early December and in May, just outside of the Christmas to Easter high season.

 Fishing is big business in the Upper Keys, particularly Islamorada, where annual tournaments entice anglers of all skill levels to cast for bonefish, tarpon, dorado, and sailfish.
 For a schedule, see the Florida Keys Fishing Tournaments & Calendar of Events.